 Visitor and education centres, community programmes and volunteering

-- All visitor centres and The LookOut education centre in Hyde Park are now temporarily closed
+- All visitor centres and The LookOut Discovery Centre in Hyde Park are now temporarily closed

-- All learning and education programmes, community programmes and volunteer activities have been cancelled with immediate effect until the end of April, when we will review the situation.
-This includes all activities for school groups delivered by The Royal Parks and our partners
+- All learning and education programmes, and community programmes have been suspended for the summer term.
+We are reviewing this on a regular basis in line with Government guidelines.
+These include all activities for school groups delivered by The Royal Parks and our partners